 The knife needs to be clean to avoid spreading any bacteria to your cactus.
-If the damage is extensive, you may need to do the reverse, cutting the living parts away from the rot, essentially propagating your cactus.
+If the damage is extensive, you may need to do the reverse, which is to cut the living parts away from the rot and essentially propagate your cactus.

 Step 2: Wear gloves to protect your hands.

-Step 3: Leave the cactus or the cactus cuttings to dry for a few days to a week.
+Step 3: Leave the cactus or the cactus cuttings to dry anywhere from a few days to a week.

 Step 1: Throw out the old soil instead of reusing it.

 The old soil could still carry the bacteria or fungi that caused the rot, so it's important not to reuse it.
 If absolutely necessary, you could try sterilizing the old soil.
 However, it is safer to use fresh soil.